mstimberg/hackathon_philippe/Readme.md

 The Pause app also lets the user automatically add appropriate pause tags to make the output of the Tobii text-to-speech utility from Communicator 5 more fluid.

-TODO ADD SCREENSHOT HERE GABRIEL
+TODO ADD SCREENSHOT HERE GABRIEL (save to "assets/screenshor.png")
 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)

 ## Important notes and issues